Why become a Linacre Partner School?

 The Linacre Institute is a registered charity and is dependent on raising funds to deliver our charitable activities from a wide range of sources including personal donors, grants from trusts and foundations and corporate sponsorship.

 We do also need to make a small charge to schools which represents about half of the direct cost per student of delivering the programme.
-This including all the associated expenditure including residential accommodation, catering, student and teacher travel costs and educational and cultural visits.
+This is predominately used to provide intensive and highly personalised teaching and mentoring, but it also covers safeguarding and travel costs, and educational and cultural visits

 The current (2022) charge to Partner Schools is £500 per student.